PySimpleGUI/PySimpleGUI/readme_creator/markdown input files/2_readme.md

 # Global Settings

 There are multiple ways to customize PySimpleGUI.
-The call with the most granularity (allows access to specific and precise settings).
-The `ChangeLookAndFeel` call is in reality a single call to `SetOptions` where it changes 13 different settings.

-**Mac Users** - You can't call `ChangeLookAndFeel` but you can call `SetOptions` with any sets of values you want.
-Nothing is being blocked or filtered.

-**These settings apply to all windows that are created in the future.**

- `SetOptions`.
-The  options and Element options will take precedence over these settings.
-Settings can be thought of as levels of settings with the window-level being the highest and the Element-level the lowest.
-Thus the levels are:
+You can think of customizations as being done in a hierarchical manner

  - Global
  - Window
  - Element

+The function `set_options` is used to change settings that will apply globally.
+If it's a setting that applies to Windows, then that setting will apply not only to Windows that you create, but also to popup Windows.

 Each lower level overrides the settings of the higher level.
 Once settings have been changed, they remain changed for the duration of the program (unless changed again).

+After Global settings are settings made at Window level.
+These settings apply to a single `Window`.
+Fonts are a good example of a Windows-level setting.
+All elements within that `Window` will use the specified font.

+The lowest level of setting is the element-level.
+It will modify one particular element's setting.
+Again using font as an example, if you set the `font` parameter on a `Text` element, then only that specific `Text` element will use the specified font.

 # Persistent windows (Window stays open after button click)